Annmarie Sairrino: Career

 After moving to Los Angeles in the early 2000s, Sairrino joined the entertainment industry as an assistant to Golden Globe-winning producer Sandy Climan (The Aviator); she later transitioned to Climan's director of development and vice president of creative affairs, and worked with his consultancy firm Entertainment Media Ventures and its associated companies, including 3ality Digital (U2 3D).

 In 2012, Sairrino joined All Nippon Entertainment Works (ANEW), a firm which sought to develop Hollywood film projects based upon Japanese-originated properties.
 She as senior vice president of development and production, and during this time developed expertise in the clearance of intellectual property chain of title, a complex but necessary aspect of rights clearance in the adaptation process.
 During her time at ANEW, Sairrino developed adaptation projects based on the anime series Tiger & Bunny and Gaiking, the novel and live-action film Shield of Straw, the live-action films Ghost Train (with a screenplay by Sonic the Hedgehog writers Patrick Casey and Josh Miller) and Birthright, and the manga series SOUL ReVIVER and 6000.
 Partners for these projects included Ron Howard and Brian Grazer's Imagine Entertainment, Edward Zwick and Marshall Herskovitz's The Bedford Falls Company, Mike Medavoy's Phoenix Pictures, Chris and Paul Weitz's company Depth of Field, and Gale Anne Hurd's Valhalla Entertainment.
 Following a change of ownership, a corporate realignment of ANEW in 2017 led to many of these projects remaining unrealized.
 However, ANEW's effort marked the accomplishment of the largest slate of Japanese properties in development in Hollywood to that time.

 In 2017, Sairrino established a new film production company, Akatsuki Entertainment USA, as a division of leading Japanese mobile game developer Akatsuki.
-Sairrino was the CEO of Akatsuki Entertainment and as a board member of the parent company.
+Sairrino was the CEO of Akatsuki Entertainment and served as a board member of the parent company.
 Akatsuki Entertainment's business model focused on the adaptation of Japanese-originated intellectual properties into live-action Hollywood films.
 Akatsuki Entertainment's film activities included project development, financing, and production.
 In 2018, the company announced their first film, an adaptation of the best-selling Kadokawa Games visual novel Root Letter.
-Directed by Sonja O'Hara, written by David Ebeltoft, and starring Danny Ramirez, Keana Marie, and Lydia Hearst, the film entered production in 2019, was completed in 2020, was acquired for US distribution by Entertainment Squad, and was released on September 1, 2022.
-Sairrino developed and produced the film.
+Directed by Sonja O'Hara, written by David Ebeltoft, and starring Danny Ramirez, Keana Marie, Lydia Hearst, and Mark St. Cyr, the film entered production in 2019, was completed in 2020, was acquired for US distribution by Entertainment Squad, and was released on September 1, 2022.
+Sairrino developed and produced the film, which was selected for the 2022 Beverly Hills Film Festival.